Housing

 - September 30

 *Housing assignments are made on a rolling basis as space becomes available.
-Students who do not receive a housing assignment will automatically be placed on the wait list.
+Students who do not receive a housing assignment will automatically be able to participate in the open selection process.

 Contact Us